 Market Sector Update

-- The Fund outperformed its Russell 2000 Growth and Russell Microcap Growth benchmark for the quarter, before the effects of sales charges.
+- The Fund outperformed its Russell 2000 Growth and Russell Microcap Growth benchmarks for the quarter, before the effects of sales charges..

-- Telecommunications stocks lagged the broader portfolio and were a slight drag on performance.
+- Investments in the consumer staples and financials sector were a slight drag on performance.

-- Risk control and stock selection are critically important in this environment and we continue to actively manage Fund exposure (on a sector/industry basis as well as at the security level) and construct a portfolio with companies experiencing strong forecasted long-term earnings growth rates.
+- Risk control and stock selection are critically important and we continue to actively manage the Fund’s exposures (on a sector/industry basis, as well as at the security level) and construct portfolios with companies experiencing strong forecasted long term earnings growth rates.

 Russell 2000 Growth is an unmanaged index comprised of securities that represent the small-cap sector of the stock market.
 Russell Microcap Growth measures the performance of the micro-cap growth segment of the U.S. equity market.
 It includes those Russell Microcap Index companies with higher price-to-book ratios and higher forecasted growth values.
 It is not possible to invest directly in an index.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-Investing in micro-cap stocks may carry more risk than investing in stocks of larger, more well-established companies.
-These and other risks are more fully described in the Fund’s prospectus.
-Not all funds or fund classes may be offered at all broker/dealers.
+Investing in micro-cap stocks may carry more risk than inves

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.